ibm-cloud-docs/satellite/storage-ocs-local.md

 <br />
 ## Optional: Setting up an {{site.data.keyword.cos_full_notm}} backing store
-{: #sat-storage-ocs-remote-cos}
+{: #sat-storage-ocs-local-cos}

-If you want to use {{site.data.keyword.cos_full_notm}} as your object service, [Create an {{site.data.keyword.cos_short}} service instance](#sat-storage-ocs-local-cos) and HMAC credentials.
+If you want to use {{site.data.keyword.cos_full_notm}} as your object service, create an {{site.data.keyword.cos_short}} service instance and HMAC credentials.
 The {{site.data.keyword.cos_short}} instance that you create is used as the NooBaa backing store in your OCS configuration.
 The backing store is the underlying storage for the data in your NooBaa buckets.
 If you do not specify an {{site.data.keyword.cos_full_notm}} service instance when you create your storage configuration, the default NooBaa backing store is configured.
 You can create additional backing stores, including {{site.data.keyword.cos_full_notm}} backing stores after your storage configuration is assigned to your clusters and OCS is installed.
 {: shortdesc}

 1. Create an IBM {{site.data.keyword.cos_short}} service instance.